Golden Arrow Awards

 1. Register and make your payment below

-2. Once you have successfully registered you will receive a link to the google form where you will submit your entry.
+2. Once you have successfully registered you will receive a link to the Google form where you will submit your entry.

 3. Choose the category of your entry from the drop down.
 You can review the categories here.

-Some tips
+Some tips:

-• Include specific results whenever possible.
+• Include specific results or outcomes whenever possible.

 • Tie results back to your objectives.